Program Requirements

 Oral Examination

 After considering students’ overall performance in both the oral and written examinations, the committee assigns a cumulative grade.
 A pass grade entitles students to write a dissertation.
-At the committee’s discretion, students may be required to retake any or all portions of the Ph.D. examinations within one calendar year after the first attempt.
+At the committee’s discretion, students may be required to retake any or all portions of the Ph.D. examinations within two quarters following the first attempt.

 Formal Lecture